1. Get some exercise

 There are multiple things you can do to create a more supportive bedroom, including:

-- Use a diffuser to release essential oils known to promote relaxation, such as lavender, rose, geranium, clary sage, or essential oil combinations specifically blended for relaxation.
+- Use a diffuser to release essential oils that promote relaxation, such as lavender, rose, geranium, clary sage, or essential oil combinations specifically blended for relaxation.

 - Installing blackout shades and/or white noise machines to block light or sounds.